JuliaGraphics/Tk.jl/examples/README.md

 `Tk` commands are combined strings followed by options.
 Something
-like: `.button configure -text {button text}` is called as `tk_configure(button, {:text => "button text})`.
-Key-value options are specified with a Dict, which converts to the underlying Tcl object.
+like: `.button configure -text {button text}` is called as `tk_configure(button, text = "button text)`.
+Key-value options are specified with through named arguments, which are converted to the underlying Tcl object.
 Similarly, path names are also translated and functions are converted to callbacks.

 ### Pack widgets into a themed widget for better appearance